zyradyl-moe/archive.zyradyl.moe/_posts/2015-09-07-Icinga2-Tutorial-Part-4.md

 usage.

-As for warning and critical values, while I like to monitor my bandwidth, I don't actually care how high it goes, at least not at the moment.
-More relevant than that is the fact that my bandwidth is much less than a gigabit, but let's move on from that. *vars.snmp_warncrit_percent* says that we are going to specify our warning and critical thresholds as a percent of total available bandwidth on that port.
+As for warning and critical values, while I like to monitor my bandwidth, I don’t actually care how high it goes, at least not at the moment.
+More relevant than that is the fact that my bandwidth is much less than a gigabit, but let’s move on from that. *vars.snmp_warncrit_percent* says that we are going to specify our warning and critical thresholds as a percent of total available bandwidth on that port.
 I then set *vars.snmp_warn*, and *vars.snmp_crit* to